The Jewish LobbyThe largest single-issue lobby in the USA

-At the end of the list of Jewish groups are the relatively few non-Jewish groups that are known to promote Jewish/Israeli political interests.
+At the end of the list of Jewish groups, below, are listed some of the relatively few non-Jewish groups that are known to promote Jewish/Israeli political interests.
+These groups can be considered to be part of the “Israel Lobby,” although they are a minuscule part as measured by membership and funding.

 Jewish Political Organizations